 - The Life Coach Podcast with Christine Hassler

 - The Life Coach School Podcast

-These are some of the books I have read during my training.
+Here is a list of coaching books that I read during my coach training.
 They all provide an excellent introduction to coaching and the essential skills that you will need to develop while you are training to be a coach.

 - An Introduction to Coaching Skills: A Practical Guide by Christian Van Nieuwerburgh (2nd Edition, 2017)